Real Property Lawyers In AlbertaJeff Kahane2021-01-23T15:30:12+00:00

 Interests By Agreements In Writing

 The other main form of securing a financial interest on real property is by way of an agreement in writing charging land.
+Technically, the interest is allowed by statute, as the law states that agreements in writing have this advantage, however the document itself that allows the registration is one created and agreed to privately.
 The law requires the use of very specific language for registration.
 These frequently appear as a caveat on title.
 Another example includes a mortgage.

 What Real Property Lawyers Help Clients With